brandtkeller/brandtkeller/README.md

     - OSCAL
     - Compliance
     - Event-driven Systems
-- 👯 I’m looking to collaborate on securing, attestestion and provenance around kubernetes workload compliance.
+- 👯 I’m looking to collaborate on securing, attestation and provenance around kubernetes workload compliance.
 - 💬 Ask me about #airgap,
 - 📫 How to reach me:
     - [Twitter](https://twitter.com/brandtkeller)